American Rescue Plan Act of 2021

 - The projects/programs must be completed before 2024

 - There is no expectation for the program to continue after 2024

-- A need clearly exaggerated by COVID-19
+- Addressing a need clearly exaggerated by COVID-19

 - A program/project vetted through prior community processes

 - An effort that helps achieve strategic plan goals

 Between April 30 to May 13, the City sought community feedback on potential ARPA funding uses.
 The process included distribution of an online survey and two virtual public meetings, one on Saturday, May 8 and the second on Monday, May 10.
 Staff directly reached out to community organizations, boards, and commissions, including the COVID-19 Community Response Group, to ensure their participation and assist with information distribution.